AmolGayakwad/Get-Specimen-Requirement-Audit-using-CP-ID/README.md

 ## How to Run
 - Download or save the script (e.g., sr_audit.py).
 - Open a terminal and navigate to the script location.
 - Run the script with the command: python3 cp_audit.py

-      When prompted, enter:

-      - Collection Protocol ID
+- Enter CP ID as input
-      - Start date (format: YYYY-MM-DD)
-      - End date (format: YYYY-MM-DD)

-The script will save the transformed audit CSV as:
-CP_Audit-<cp_id>.csv

 The script will generate a cleaned CSV with PV values instead of numerical IDs.